RiteshO3/Incubyte_Test/README.md

 A python Script which accepts the sample file with format given above.
-MySQL database with common/usual connector is referred and data is stored in the db.
+MySQL database with common/usual connector is referred and data is stored in the db incubyte.